WHAT IS HOSPICE?

 Make An Appointment

-Hospice at HCS groups are open to the public and offered at no charge.
-Short term, individual counseling is available for those struggling with grief.
-To register or for more information, call Marguerite Cheney, Bereavement Coordinator for Hospice at HCS, at (603) 352-2253 x 4255.
+Hospice at HCS support groups are open to the public and offered at no charge.
+Short term, individual counseling may be available for family members of Hospice at HCS patients.
+To register or for more information, call Hospice at HCS, at (603) 352-2253.

 WHAT OUR CLIENTS HAVE TO SAY